-The corporate income tax is a graduated tax on net income: the rates incrementally increase for higher amounts of income, with the highest bracket being net income of $100,000 or more; rates range from 1% to 6.5%.
+The corporate income tax is a graduated tax on net income: the rates incrementally increase for higher amounts of income, with the highest bracket being net income of more than $100,000; rates range from 1% to 6.5%.
 The specific breakdown is as follows:

 Corporations.
 Arkansas corporations are subject to both Arkansas's corporation franchise tax and Arkansas's graduated corporate income tax.

 Example: For the latest tax year, your Arkansas corporation had a taxable income of $50,000 and the value of the corporation's outstanding stock was also $50,000.
 Other things being equal, your corporation will owe Arkansas corporate income tax in the amount of $2,440 ($940 plus 6% of the amount over $50,000 (which is $25,000)).
 Your corporation also owes corporation franchise tax in the amount of $150 (0.3% of $50,000).